What are the minimum ages children can work?

 Only children who have reached the minimum school leaving age are allowed to work full-time.
 In England, this date falls at the end of the school year once they have turned 16.

-In Wales, children can leave school on the last Friday in June, provided they will be turning 16 by the end of that school year’s summer holidays.
+Under the Education Act 1966, children in England and Wales can leave school n the last Friday in June, provided they will be turning 16 by the end of that school year’s summer holidays.

-In Scotland, this date depends on when in the year the child is born.
+In Scotland, under the Education (Scotland) Act 1980, this date depends on when in the year the child is born.
 Children born between 1 March and 30 September can leave school after 31 May of that year.
 Children born between 1 October and the end of February can leave school at the start of the Christmas holidays in that school year.

 Children between 16 and 18 can work up to a maximum of 40 hours a week.
 Once they reach 18, adult employment rights and rules apply.